gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Finance Department.md

  **DO NOT GIVE THIS EMAIL OUT TO CALLERS**

-1. Checks
+1. Claims Checks
 2. 835’s
 3. Remittance Advice (RA’s)
-4. Payments
+4. Claims Payments
-5. Portal Registration
+5. OH SPBM Portal Registration

 When sending these issues to the Callback team, you **MUST** use the following templates, according to the issue being reported
 - No need to include the Callback Template for **THESE ISSUES only**